 What do you think about the overall shape of this oval brilliant cut diamond?
 Do you find the outline appealing?
 Or would you prefer an oval brilliant cut diamond which is a little longer in shape?

 Also take note of how different "the four corners" of the diamond appear in this photograph.
 Do the four quadrants of this diamond look even to you?

 Obviously this portion of diamond symmetry grading is judged visually.
 It is also subjective and largely depends on your personal preferences.
 However, it seems that the heads of pears and ends of ovals should be pleasingly rounded.
-Which is another way of saying that they shouldn't look blocky or flat-topped.
+That is another way of saying that they shouldn't look blocky or flat-topped.

 At the same time, the shoulders on pears, ovals, and heart shape diamonds, should be gently rounded.
 The shoulders should not appear to be blocky, squashed, or flat-topped.
 The sides, or wings, of marquises, pears, ovals, and heart shape diamonds should curve in attractive arches.
 If they are too flat, they tend to make the diamond look top-heavy or wide bellied.

 The appeal of a fancy shape diamond is also affected by its length-to-width ratio.
 Some length-to-width ratios are more visually and psychologically pleasing than others.
 These vary depending on a diamonds’ shape.
 However, standard head/prong sizes are as follows: